In the Beginning Book 3: The Great Titan War (Titanomachy)

 Caution: This Fantasy Sex Story contains strong sexual content, including Ma/Fa Consensual Heterosexual Fan Fiction High Fantasy Military Superhero Alternate History Far Past Cream Pie Exhibitionism Oral Sex Big Breasts Body Modification Small Breasts Geeks Politics Revenge Royalty

 The Palace of Oceanus was opulence itself.
-Even for Prometheus and his Titanic brother, it was impressive.
+Even for Prometheus and his titanic brother, it was impressive.
 They stared at the Oceanids, the nymph children of Oceanus and Tethys.
 They were all ethereal, beautiful beings.

-If romance interested him, he might have turned his head at them.
+If romance interested him, Prometheus might have turned his head at them.
 Instead, he and his twin found themselves at the foot of Oceanus’ throne.
 For most of their lives, they knew of the importance of Oceanus.
 As such, they would not disrespect the ruler of the oceans.

 Together, they kneeled before Oceanus.